nutratech/db/README.rst

 Rebuild the ``nt`` database with this.

-**NOTE:** Must do this after DB update.
-Or if you want to build fresh
+**NOTE:** Do this to apply experimental DB updates.
+Or to rebuild fresh.

 .. code-block:: bash